Repairing Heat-Damaged Countertops

 It is rarely a good idea to put hot pans directly on your countertop.
 Even though a manufacturer may claim a countertop is totally heatproof, this is often untrue.
 Extreme heat can cause everything from minor, easily fixed surface burns to virtually irreparable cracks or melting.
 Here is a quick guide to dealing with heat damage for various countertop materials.

-Plastic Laminates: To remove a minor, light-colored burn from laminate countertops, coat the spot with a baking soda paste for about 30 minutes and wipe it off.
+Plastic Laminates: To remove a minor, light-colored burn from laminate countertops, coat the spot with a baking soda paste for about 30 minutes and wipe off.
 Laminate surfaces with deeper burns typically need to be replaced, but it may be possible to replace the surface of just one section.

 Stone: Many natural or engineered stone countertops are virtually heatproof.
 However, some stone surfaces are liable to crack if exposed to extreme temperatures.
 Again, these are best repaired by a professional, but some stone epoxies are available for repairing small cracks.

 Concrete: Extreme heat can also crack or burn concrete countertops, though penetrating sealers can help prevent such damage.
 Use a tinted two-part stone-grade epoxy to repair hairline cracks in concrete.
 Consult a professional for larger damage.

 Tile: Most ceramic and natural stone tiles are virtually heatproof.
 However, if an individual tile cracks or burns, you can replace it yourself.
 Basic instructions for tile repair: Use a grout saw to remove the grout all the way around the tile.
 Tap the tile with a chisel until it breaks apart.
 Then use the chisel to remove all the tile pieces, as well as any remaining grout or adhesive.
 Apply adhesive to the back of the replacement tile and press firmly and evenly into place.
 Grout around the tile, wiping away excess before it dries, and seal the new grout.